PollockCR/CS480Pollock/PA5/README.md

 *If you are using a Mac you will need to edit the makefile in the build directory*

 The excutable will be put in bin
-*To run the program, execute these commands, replacing with your object file*
+*To run the program, execute these commands, replacing with your object filepath*

 >$ cd ../bin/
->$ ./Model table.obj
+>$ ./Model  ~/Desktop/table.obj

 Additional Notes For OSX Users
 ------------------------------